 With political power established, the new purposes of 'educational systems', began to leap from the state level, to the national level, through a number of national education reform efforts, such as The Morrill Act (1863) which established a Federal role in education, and set up the first prototype for the Dept of Education, as well as what I noted above, the NEA's "Commission on the Reorganization of Secondary Education" (1913), which set about to dumb down, the already pro-regressively stunted, though vastly superior recommendations, of the earlier "Report of the Committee of Ten", under the chairmanship of Harvard's president, Charles Eliot, in 1893, which they found to be too concerned with content and ideas.

-The fact that Charles Eliot was the president of Harvard, and his panelists were experienced academics as well, held no sway over the NEA's 'Gang of Twenty Seven' political appointees and functionaries, as what they were primarily seeking, not unlike their predecessors in the early 1800's, was the political power to mold the form of their ideal citizen, but unlike those who first sought to establish that power over the minds of the young, and they include Founding Fathers such as Dr. Rush, Noah Webster and even Samuel Adams, the new pro-regressive ideal of an ideal citizen, was not one who would be best suited to carry on their 'Republican' ideal of the Founder's era, but those who would best conform to their presumed 'democratic' needs of 'modern society'; an ideal 'citizen' that could work in factories and do 'what was best', as experts such as themselves defined it.
-Soon after the 20th Century was underway, these new pro-regressive 'Progressives' now had the political power to do what their expertise determined was 'for the greater good', and knowing very well what they wanted not to see in the minds of their students (such as a knowledge of Individual Rights and the important reasons for them, and other problematic 'data') and they went about ensuring that their curriculum would be less and less likely to be familiarize students with, and then less and less likely to inform them of them at all, until finally, we today are almost entirely unaware of such names and ideas at all, of what was once considered the 'common American mind', having been progressively moved from known knowns, to known unknowns, until in the future - our present - such names and ideas of Aristotle, Cicero, Sydney, Locke, are very nearly unknown, unknowns.
+The fact that Charles Eliot was the president of Harvard, and his panelists were experienced academics as well, held no sway over the NEA's 'Gang of Twenty Seven' political appointees and functionaries, as what they were primarily seeking, not unlike their predecessors in the early 1800's, was the political power to mold the form of their ideal citizen, but unlike those who first sought to establish that power over the minds of the young, and they included Founding Fathers such as Dr. Rush, Noah Webster and even Samuel Adams, the new pro-regressive ideal of an ideal citizen, was not one who would be best suited to carry on the 'Republican' ideal of the Founder's era, but those who would best conform to the presumed 'democratic' needs of 'modern society'; an ideal 'citizen' that could work in factories and do 'what was best', as experts such as themselves defined it.
+Soon after the 20th Century was underway, these new pro-regressive 'Progressives' now had the political power to do what their expertise determined was 'for the greater good', and knowing very well what they wanted not to see in the minds of their students (such as a knowledge of Individual Rights and the important reasons for them, and other problematic 'data'), they went about ensuring that their curriculum would be less and less likely to familiarize students with those 'old' ideals, and then less and less likely to inform them of them at all, until finally, we today are almost entirely unaware of such names and ideas at all, of what was once considered the 'common American mind', having been progressively moved from known knowns, to known unknowns, until in their future - our present - such names and ideas of Aristotle, Cicero, Sydney, Locke, are very nearly unknown, unknowns.